shashical/Chatrix/README.md

 Additionally, tapping on the app bar in the group chat window will direct you to the group information page.
 ## Group Information Page
 As the name suggests, this page shows you the details of the group.
 These include the group name and photo, metadata such as the group creator and the creation timestamp and also a list of participants of the group.
 The admins saved in your contacts are diplayed first followed by the ones that are not saved in your contacts and then come the non-admins in the similar order.
-Search functionality is provided for this list as well.
+Search functionality (by name/phone number) is provided for this list as well.
 Parameters such as group name and photo can only be edited by the admins.